-- The types of abuse that are covered by the policy; - The signs of abuse that that all Staff / anyone who has contact with a child or young person including Governors and volunteers should look out for; - How to report a concern, who to go to within the federation / school; including how /who to report to at the relevant agencies; - Roles and responsibilities for Safeguarding; - Expectations of all Staff / anyone who has contact with a child or young person including Governors and volunteers with regard to Safeguarding, and the procedures and processes that should be followed, including the support provided to children; - How the federation / school will ensure that all Staff / anyone who has contact with a child or young person including Governors and volunteers are appropriately trained; this includes, receiving regular updates and undertaking annual whole school training in safeguarding.

-- Are checked for their suitability to work within the federation / school; - How the policy will be managed and have its delivery overseen.
+- The types of abuse that are covered by the policy; - The signs of abuse that that all Staff / anyone who has contact with a child or young person including Governors and volunteers should look out for; - How to report a concern, who to go to within the Federation; including how /who to report to at the relevant agencies; - Roles and responsibilities for Safeguarding; - Expectations of all Staff / anyone who has contact with a child or young person including Governors and volunteers with regard to Safeguarding, and the procedures and processes that should be followed, including the support provided to children ; - How the Federation will ensure that all Staff / anyone who has contact with a child or young person including Governors and volunteers are appropriately trained; this includes, receiving regular updates and undertaking annual whole school training in safeguarding. - Are checked for their suitability to work within the Federation; - How the policy will be managed and have its delivery overseen.

-Through implementation of this policy we will ensure that our federation provides a safe environment for children (and vulnerable adults when in their setting) to learn and develop.
-We will cross reference to other policies relevant to our safeguarding in the federation and make reference to them in this policy where relevant.
+Through implementation of this policy we will ensure that our Federation provides a safe environment for children to learn and develop.
+We will cross reference to other policies relevant to our safeguarding in the school/college and make reference to them in this policy where relevant.

-2 Types of Abuse
+2. Types of Abuse